-How this UX designer turned static mockups into live prototypes3 min read
+How this UX designer turned static mockups into live prototypes4 min read

 Name: Kat Donegan | Job title: UX design manager @ Mediavine

-Now instead of saying “this is what happens when you hover”, “when you click here – this opens”, there is a way to present UX that actually behaves like the final product, with animations and interactions, instead of having to explain everything.
-This is exactly what gave this UX design manager the edge to take her company to the next level.
+Now instead of saying “this is what happens when you hover,” or “when you click here, this opens,” there is a way to present a prototype that actually behaves like the final product.
+That means animations and interactions are actually animated and interactive, so the interface does the talking.
+This is exactly what gave UX design manager Kat Donegan the edge to take her company to the next level.

 “I was having a hard time presenting just static mock-ups to my stakeholders.
 Especially since stakeholders aren’t typically super technical.
 So that’s when I started to use Anima for Sketch”.